Front Quad of Lincoln College, the walls covered in bright green ivy

 The Crankstart Scholarships

-The Crankstart Scholarship, available through the University of Oxford, provides support to UK residents from lower-income households who are studying for their first undergraduate degree.
-Crankstart scholars are awarded a non-repayable bursary, access to funded internships, volunteering opportunities, and social and community building events.
+These Scholarships provide UK residents - from lower-income households who are studying for their first undergraduate degree - with a non-repayable bursary, plus access to funded internships and other opportunities.

 LEARN MORE